 Restoring power after a major storm is a big job that involves much more than simply throwing a switch or removing a tree from a line.
-Our top priority is to restore power safely to the greatest number of members in the shortest time possible.
-The major cause of outages is damage caused by fallen trees.
-That's why we have an ongoing right-of-way maintenance program and count on your support when tree trimming crews are in the area.
+Our top priority is to restore power safely to the greatest number of customers in the shortest time possible.

 In the event of lightning, precautions must be taken to ensure the safety of our electric crews.
 Crews must wait until lightning storms are an acceptable distance away before restoring power.